The Horse in North Dakota

 Some artifacts included in The Horse in North Dakota are being exhibited at the State Museum for the first time.
 A few of the many artifacts include an early 1900s horse-drawn fire engine used in Petersburg, N.D.; a beaded pipe bag (circa 1883) depicting horse exploits that once belonged to Hunkpapa Lakota leader Sitting Bull; a saddle used by Madame de Morès in Medora; horse toys; and contemporary artwork by Bismarck artist Paul Noot.

-The Horse in North Dakota is free and open to the public through early 2020.
+The Horse in North Dakota is free and open to the public through Sept.
+20, 2020.